 I also use a 1lb bag of frozen chopped spinach, thawed.
 Baby spinach would be a wonderful choice, but in my house that is readily consumed in salads and smoothies.
 I keep frozen spinach (and broccoli) on hand all the time, so I’m always confident it will be there.

-- * 1 cup vegan mozzarella style shredded cheese (optional, or to taste)
+- 1 cup vegan mozzarella style shredded cheese (optional, or to taste.
+We like Daiya brand)

 - Preheat oven to 350 degrees